Eagle Gate: Replicas

 In the early 2000s, This Is the Place Heritage Park added a new entrance plaza, and a replica of the Eagle Gate was built as the main entrance to the park's pioneer village.
 When the gate replica was first opened, the eagle was not similar to that originally on the Eagle Gate, instead it was a modern eagle sculpture.
 After discovering this, descendants of Ralph Ramsay, who had carved the original 1859 eagle, raised $10,000 to replace the eagle with a historically accurate copy.
 This historically accurate sculpture had been created by Grant R. Fairbanks in the 1960s and was his smaller, working model used when he created the eagle sculpture on the current Eagle Gate.
 The working model was repaired, bronzed and placed on the Eagle Gate at the park in August 2006.
-In March 2021, the Pioneer Center, the park's new visitor's center, was dedicated.
+In March 2021, the Pioneer Center, the park's new visitor center, was dedicated.
 As part of the construction of this center, the entrance plaza was redone and the Eagle Gate replica was significantly changed; the gate was moved closer to the Pioneer Center, new pillars were built that no longer reflected the cobblestone construction of the 1859 gate, and the historically accurate eagle sculpture was no longer used.